 The majority of cases appealed from the Superior and District courts in civil and criminal cases are heard by the Court of Appeals.
 One major exception is capital murder appeals in which the death penalty was imposed; these appeals go directly to the Supreme Court of North Carolina.
 In addition, direct appeals from certain of the state’s administrative agencies are heard by the Court of Appeals.

 If a member of the three-judge panel dissents from the decision of the majority, there is a right of appeal from the Court of Appeals to the Supreme Court of North Carolina; otherwise, further review of a decision of the Court of Appeals is limited to those cases that the Supreme Court accepts in its discretion.
 Judges of the Court of Appeals are elected and serve eight-year terms.
+A Chief Judge for the North Carolina Court of Appeals is designated by the Chief Justice of the Supreme Court of North Carolina.
+Cases are heard by a panel of three judges with the Chief Judge being responsible for assigning members of the court to the five panels.

 North Carolina Court of Appeals Judges Biographies.